Multi-Agent Online Optimization with Delays: Asynchronicity, Adaptivity, and Optimism

 \section{Abstract}

-Online learning has been successfully applied to many problems in which data are revealed over time.
 In this paper, we provide a general framework for studying multi-agent online learning problems in the presence of delays and asynchronicities.
 Specifically, we propose and analyze a class of adaptive dual averaging schemes in which agents only need to accumulate gradient feedback received from the whole system, without requiring any between-agent coordination.
 In the single-agent case, the adaptivity of the proposed method allows us to extend a range of existing results to problems with potentially unbounded delays between playing an action and receiving the corresponding feedback.
 In the multi-agent case, the situation is significantly more complicated because agents may not have access to a global clock to use as a reference point; to overcome this, we focus on the information that is available for producing each prediction rather than the actual delay associated with each feedback.
-This allows us to derive adaptive learning strategies with optimal regret bounds, at both the agent and network levels.
+This allows us to derive adaptive learning strategies with optimal regret bounds, even in a fully \emph{decentralized}, \emph{asynchronous} environment.
 Finally, we also analyze an ``optimistic'' variant of the proposed algorithm which is capable of exploiting the predictability of problems with a slower variation and leads to improved regret bounds.